chudkowsky/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 The Layer 1 landscape reveals fascinating diversity in architectural approaches. **Cosmos** pioneered the "internet of blockchains" vision, using **Tendermint BFT** consensus as a foundation for sovereign chains that communicate through the **Inter-Blockchain Communication (IBC)** protocol.
 Rather than competing for a single winner-take-all network, Cosmos enables specialized chains to interoperate while maintaining their independence.

-**Avalanche** took a different approach with its **Subnet architecture**, allowing developers to launch custom blockchains that inherit security from the main network while optimizing for specific use cases.
+**Avalanche** took a different approach with its **Subnet architecture**, allowing developers to launch custom subnets with independent validator sets and security.
+Historically, subnet validators also had to validate the Primary Network (X-/P-/C-Chains), though this requirement is being relaxed (e.g., ACP-77).
 The platform's **multi-chain design** separates different functions across three chains: the X-Chain for asset exchange, P-Chain for platform coordination, and C-Chain for smart contracts.

-**Near Protocol** bet on **Nightshade sharding** to achieve scalability within a single network, while adding the **Aurora EVM compatibility layer** to attract Ethereum developers.
+**Near Protocol** bet on **Nightshade sharding** to achieve scalability within a single network, while adding the **Aurora EVM runtime** to attract Ethereum developers.
 This hybrid approach attempts to combine the benefits of sharding with the network effects of EVM compatibility.

 #### Virtual Machines: The Developer Experience Battleground